-We request that you do not allow your child to bring toys from home into the center unless they are part of a scheduled classroom activity.
+We request that you do not allow your child to bring toys from home into the center unless they are part of a scheduled show-and-tell activity.

 Please note that toy weapons of any size or type are not allowed.